 As Dr. Teich points out in his book, part of this complementary nature is that you can’t function in both modes of consciousness at once, it’s either one or the other.
 When operating in one mode, especially if that’s how you function most of the time, you won’t easily see the nature of the other mode in progress or identify how it manifest results.
 In addition, if you’re more comfortable in one mode, as most of us are, you will be likely to have challenges functioning in or relating to the other mode.

-During design, I’m thinking about what emotions I want to evoke from people when they’re using the product, the emotional conveyance of the visual elements as well as the interactive timing, and are the features cogent.
+During design, I’m thinking about what emotions I want to evoke from people when they’re using the product, the emotional conveyance of the visual elements, the interactive timing, and whether the features are cogent.
 I’m assessing whether the functionality is elastic in serving divergent interests, whether the design feels smart and credible, and does the user experience cue the user at the appropriate moments.

 When writing code, my focus is different.
 Structure is built in to the nature of any programming language.
 I place a significant priority on efficiency, structural integrity, and that the way the code works matches with what is expected.
 Efficient code is often elegant to read, and you can tell when well written code runs smoothly and fast.
 But the code looking and feeling good is subordinate to the set of rules that produce elegant code.
 It’s more about creating the appropriate mechanisms, adhering to structure, and thinking my way through the process.
 I do, at times, direct a high level of creative thinking toward finding a means within the structure to accomplish what I need without violating structural integrity.
 My effort is bounded by structure.
 In fact, I will go to great lengths to learn how to code a feature so that I can depend on the structure to support the visual and interactive innovation I want to use.